FAQ

 What happens to the leftover water?

 Once the Water Cremation is complete, the leftover water (the "effluent") is a sterile solution of mostly (95%) water with dissolved amino acids, sugars, and salts (the natural byproducts of decomposition).
-The effluent is returned to the ecosystem through land application - we use the nutrient-rich solution to hydrate and nourish plants or in composting.
+The effluent is too dilute to have any reasonable application as a fertilizer.
+We return it to the ecosystem through land application, using it to hydrate plants and gardens, or in composting.

 Why do you put the word 'ashes' in quotation marks?
 What are cremains?